 Affiliate and Referral is one of the most popular add-ons for CS-Cart.
 We receive quite a number of questions about its work and setup.
-In this article we clarify how the multi-tier system works and how commissions are split up.
+In this article we clarify how the multi-tier afiiliate system works in this software and how commissions are split up.

 The multi-tier affiliate program is a great way of encouraging your existing affiliates to recruit new affiliates and to reward them for their effort.
 Our add-on supports multi-tier/multi-level affiliate tracking and the number of tiers is unlimited.
 However, we don’t recommend a great number of them.
 The reason is simplicity for you and clarity for your affiliates.